kepejas/github-repos/README.md

 ### To start

-- Clone your project
+- Clone this project
 - Run `npm install`
-- Add your github token
+- Add your github token to `config.js`
 - Run `npm run start`